andrewcooke/simple-enum/README.md

 ### Credits

-Thanks to Ethan Furman, who graciously shared his code and so educated me on the subtleties of Python meta-class protocols.
+Thanks to Ethan Furman, who graciously shared his code and so educated me on the subtleties of the Python meta-class protocol.

 [Duncan Booth](http://www.acooke.org/cute/Pythonssad0.html#Fri17May20131519040100)
 provided the implicit values hack *and* the motivation to question authority.